rust-stuco/lectures/week8/ownership_p2.md

 # Fixing a Safe Program

-We want to take this number `2`...and add it to the first index.
+We want to take this number `2`...and add it to the number in the first index.

 ```rust
 let mut v = vec![1, 2, 3, 4];